NTIA/p2108-test-data/README.md

 ## Data Disclaimer ##

-This dataset is not intended for any usage other than running unit tests against the software in the repositories listed above.
+This dataset is not intended for any use other than running unit tests against the software in the repositories listed above.
 Data contained in this repository should not be expected to reflect, for example, real-world radio propagation links.
 In some instances, intentionally invalid data are provided to ensure that errors are properly handled in the software under test.

-## Data Versioning ##
+## Dataset Versioning ##

-The version of this dataset is tracked with a simple, single-digit version number in the format `v1`.
+The versioning of this dataset is tracked with a single-digit version number in the format `v1`.
 This version number indicates the software versions for which this test dataset is valid.
-For example, `v1` of this repository contains the dataset used to test `v1.x` of the base C++ library, and `v1.x.y` of the .NET, MATLAB®, and Python® wrappers.
+For example, `v1` of this repository contains the dataset used to test `v1.x` of the base C++ library and `v1.x.y` of the .NET, MATLAB®, and Python® wrappers.

 ## Dataset Contents ##